SeikaHirori/Prework-CodePath/README.md

 - [x] Users are see a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color

+### Personal Modifications
+- Change colors for all labels

 ## Video Walkthrough